AlvinLee66/Restaurant-List-with-CRUD-function/README.md

-# Restaurant List with CRUD function
+# Restaurant List
 ![restaurantList.gif](./restaurantList.gif)
 <br>
 :sparkles: Record your favorite restaurant.

 ## Features
+* Account Management System
 * Shows all restaurants on homepage.
 * Click image or 詳細資訊 for detailed info on restaurant.
 * You can find the specific restaurant by searching keyword(restaurant name or category).